CaioLemec/chat_app/README.md

 ## :desktop_computer: Project

-<strong>Chat App</strong> it is a simple web tool for exchanging messages..

-Chat in real time! 🤭
+<strong>Chat App</strong> it is a simple web tool for chatting in real time! 🤭

 In this application it was possible to deepen knowledge in front-end development, reviewing concepts like: